ConsBiol-unibern/SDMtune/README.md

 Real-time charts
 ----------------

-Real time charts displaying the training and validation metrics are displayed in the RStudio viewer pane during the execution of the tuning and variable selection functions.
+Real-time charts displaying the training and the validation metrics are displayed in the RStudio viewer pane during the execution of the tuning and variable selection functions.

 <img src="man/figures/realtime-chart.gif" alt="" />